fbohz/fbohz.github.io/_posts/2021-02-12-next_npm_virus_outbreak.markdown

 We are always eager to get to coding and wanna get setup as fast as possible.
 But the next time you are about to npm install, ask yourself: *Are there any security checks I should be performing before installing?* There are always things we can do to audit our NPM packages.

-By applying NPM security recommendations to our coding arsenal our code becomes secure and we can greatly decrease the risk of getting infected when the next outbreak happens ☣
+By applying these NPM security recommendations our code becomes more secure and we can greatly decrease the risk of getting infected when the next outbreak happens ☣